ciscoheat/mithril-hx/README.md

 ## Implement an interface

-For classes that will be used in `M.module` it is required to implement one of the following interfaces.
+For objects that will be used in a call to `M.module` or `M.route` it is **required** to implement one of the following interfaces.
 For others it's not, but it is recommended anyway to take advantage of some nice macro features:

 * Simple syntax for `M.prop`
 * Automatically return `this` in `controller` methods